 Students need to be aware of the correct evacuation procedures in the event of an emergency.
-Fire drills or Lockdown drills are held each Term to reinforce safety in both onsite and offsite evacuations.
+Fire drills are held Term 1 and Term 4 to reinforce this.
 Copies of the evacuation procedure are placed in every classroom.
 On Code Red days (extreme fire danger) the college will close in accordance with government guidelines.
 Parents will be informed of the closures prior to these days.